sophiakun/Kunisaki-Data-Science-Portfolio/TidyData-Project/README.md

 # References:

-For further reading, please reference the sources below.
+To see some of the resources I used, and for further reading, please reference the sources below.

 - **[Pandas Cheat Sheet](https://pandas.pydata.org/Pandas_Cheat_Sheet.pdf)**
 - **[Tidy Data Principles](https://vita.had.co.nz/papers/tidy-data.pdf)**